E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_coarsening_flow/readme.rst

 .. _cubble_coarsening_flow:

 ########################################################
-Cubble: Static foam coarsening simulator using c++/CUDA
+Cubble: Flowing foam coarsening simulator using c++/CUDA
 ########################################################

 ..
 Let's add a local table of contents to help people navigate the page